passbutler/passbutler-documentation/Documentation.md

 The Pass Butler security architecture is based on the following principles:

-- Usage of strong, modern cryptographic algorithms
+- Usage of strong, modern cryptographic algorithms only
 - Usage of well-known cryptographic implementations (Java Security and JavaX Crypto)
 - Unit test cryptographic code with official test vectors to ensure correct usage of the cryptographic implementations
 - Never ever persist the [Master Password](#master-password) nor the [Master Key](#master-key) to disk (store it only temporarily in memory for computations)